lizdizon/gulp-fe-boilerplate/README.md

 ### Commands

 #### Main tasks
-`$ gulp watch` - Start local server, preview build at http://localhost:3000
+`$ gulp dev` - Start local server, preview build at http://localhost:3000
 * starts browserSync and local server
 * watches for changes in /source/* and runs jshint, js cat + uglify, sass + autoprefixer, and copy tasks as needed, outputting into /dist/*